hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > What dancing really is, and who can show
 >
-> They've execution, judgment, taste, and skill,
+> They've execution, judgement, taste, and skill,
 >
 > And can their public promise well fulfil.
 >